tkim/ioi_api_doc/source/subscription/subscription.rst

 Bloomberg API Service for IOI API Subscription
 ==============================================

-For IOI subscription, this is accomplished by referencing ``\\blp\ioisub-beta`` as the service name in your program.
+For IOI subscription, this is accomplished by referencing ``//blp/ioisub-beta`` as the service name in your program.
 This command will allow your service  to redirect all IOI API subscription to the test environment.

-Once the client has thoroughly tested the custom-built strategies, they can access the production environment by changing the service name from  ``\\blp\ioisub-beta`` to ``\\blp\ioisub``.
+Once the client has thoroughly tested the custom-built strategies, they can access the production environment by changing the service name from  ``//blp/ioisub-beta`` to ``//blp/ioisub``.

 Accessing the Test Environment